mia-pi-git/typed-sql-db/README.md

 **typed-sql-db**

 This is meant to be a wrapper around any SQL database (mysql, sqlite, PostgreSQL, etc).
 It's easy to type and use, and agnostic to any SQL driver you want to use.

-***Usage***
+**Usage**

 The main constructor is DatabaseTable, exported both as a named class and a default.
 All you need to pass it is the table name, the primary key of the table, and a query function.
+The query function passes a `SQLStatement` object in order to ensure sanitization.
+Optionally, you can pass an options object.
+For now, the only param this takes is `mysql`, which tells the class it's a mysql db.
+The benefit of this is that it will sanitize parameters accordingly (using the \`param\` syntax that MySQL prefers.)

 For example: